ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/mssplit.rst

 mssplit (Measurement Splitting/Averaging Utility) Documentation
 ===============================================================

-This page provides some details about the "cflag" program located in:

-| ``$ASKAP_ROOT/trunk/Code/Components/Synthesis/current/apps/mssplit.cc``

 The mssplit utility is used to split a large measurement set up based on channel selection.
 It also has the ability to average channels together while doing so.
 It can also be used simply to average channels; i.e. a